batstolya/weekly-calendar/README.md

 - [DEMO LINK](https://batstolya.github.io/weekly-calendar/)
 # General info
-  - Write a component that will render a weekly cycle (a weekly calendar).
+  Write a component that will render a weekly cycle (a weekly calendar).
+ - Create a clickable component for selecting intervals (hours) and generating JSON output.
+ - Use darker colors to indicate selected intervals and lighter colors for unselected intervals.
+ - Enable the ability to click and drag the mouse to select multiple intervals by drawing a curve.
+ - Selecting the "all day" column should toggle the selection status of the entire row.

 # Technologies